TWiStErRob/PhilHackerBlogSource/content/post/2015-05-29-making-the-most-of-android-studios-unit-testing-support.markdown

 In spite of their differences, these two snippets are both called "unit tests."
 I don't mean to quibble over definitions, but our sloppiness with the word "unit test" is, I think, unhelpful.
 Here's a more precise definition:

-<blockquote>A unit test is a test that can verify that_ all of the code_ in exactly one _non-trivial_ class is working correctly.
-If this test fails, we know that the problem is located in that class being tested.</blockquote>
+>A unit test is a test that can verify that __all of the code__ in exactly one __non-trivial__ class is working correctly.
+If this test fails, we know that the problem is located in that class being tested.

 On this definition, tests like `MyActivityUnitTestCase` in the first snippet would not count as a unit tests because, as [I've pointed out elsewhere](http://philosophicalhacker.com/2015/04/17/why-android-unit-testing-is-so-hard-pt-1/), when testing activities, we often lack enough control over the pre-act state required to exercise different branches of the methods we want to test.
 Moreover, [activities often contain dependencies that aren't injected](http://philosophicalhacker.com/2015/04/24/why-android-unit-testing-is-so-hard-pt-2/), so if a test fails, it may fail because of an error in the code of one of the non-mocked dependencies within the activity being tested.